SwedbankPay/swedbank-pay-sdk-dotnet/README.md

 ## About

+**IMPORTANT**: This SDK is at an early stage and not yet used in production.
+We do not offer support for this version, but will release supported versions in the future.
+Feel free to play around, but for full functionality and support, please wait for the supported, stable release.

 `SwedbankPay.Sdk` is a `netstandard2` library that allows you to interact with Swedbank Pay's API Platform in a statically typed client.

 ## Supported APIs